MoshiMoshi0/TTController/README.md

   "Effect type, depends on the controller type"
   "If not set the rgb effect is not changed"
-  "See show hardware info option for avaible effect types for each controller" "EffectType": "<string>",
+  "See \"Main Menu -> Debug -> Controllers\" for avaible effect types for each controller" "EffectType": "<string>",

   "List of LedColor that the effect should use."